Find out about what it is like to live in halls of residence and watch our videos for more information.

-Make sure you bring bedding, bowls and plates, cutlery, saucepans and general cooking utensils, as we as cleaning products as it is your responsibility to keep your room tidy.
+Make sure you bring bedding, bowls and plates, cutlery, saucepans and general cooking utensils, as well as toiletries, towels and cleaning products as it is your responsibility to provide these and keep your room tidy.

-Basic possessions insurance is already included in your accommodation fees but you may need to take out any additional cover for items such as bikes and laptops.
+Basic possessions insurance is already included in your rent, but you may need to take out any additional cover for items such as bikes and laptops.
 If you’re bringing a TV to university then you’ll also need to organise a TV licence.